- WHERE TO STAY

 If you are a night owl, there are many night buses that connect Paddington with the centre of London through the night.

-A very popular option for visitors to get orientated with London is to use the hop on, hop off tour buses.
+A very popular option for visitors to get orientated with London is to use the 09.
 There are two major operators, the Original London Tour and the Big Bus.
 Both visit Paddington, though Big Bus may be more frequent.